Admission Criteria September 2018

-Decisions concerning the admissions of pupils to Jarrow Trust School and the attendant administrative procedures are the responsibility of the Governing Board.
+Decisions concerning the admissions of pupils to Jarrow School and the attendant administrative procedures are the responsibility of the Governing Body.

 Where the governors receive more applications than places available, the following admissions criteria are used to decide on admissions to the school.

 In accordance with the Education Act (1996), children with a Statement of Special Educational Needs or Education Health and Care Plan are required to be admitted to the school named in the Statement or Plan.
 Thereafter, the following oversubscription criteria will apply.

 - A 'Looked After Child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
 See below for further information.

 - Concurrent sibling link – brother or sister attending the school in September 2018 (to include adoptive siblings, half siblings, step siblings, long-term fostered children residing at the same address)

 - Pupils from Bedeburn Primary, Dunn Street Primary, Fellgate Primary, Hedworthfield Primary, Jarrow Cross Primary, Simonside Primary and Valley View Primary